 Who Created the Numbers?

 If you approached an employee at your company and asked them, “Who creates the financial numbers in your company?” what would they tell you?
 In almost every case, they’d tell you the CFO, the accounting department—the “numbers guy.”
-In reality, they themselves are creating the numbers.
+In reality, employees create the numbers.
 With every decision they make and every action they take, they are creating the financial numbers in the company.

 Too often in business, we fail to show the players the big picture—the overall score of The Game.
 We tend to try to manage from the sidelines, focusing on individual performance and process results.
 Meanwhile, the employees—who have their hands on the ball and are most likely to change the score—are left wondering, “What’s the score?”

 Imagine a vice president who entered his team in a Thursday night bowling league.
 The VP figured he knew a thing or two about getting the most out of people.
 He decided he’d run the team the same way he ran the business.

 On the night of the first competition, he rigged up his team’s alleys with a big black curtain across the end of the lane, concealing the pins.
 Behind the curtain, he set up lights and a camera.
 Then he positioned himself behind the bowlers, where he could watch the pins on a monitor.

 The first bowler was a little confused by this, but he figured the boss probably knew what he was doing.
 So, he grabbed a ball, took his steps, and let it fly.
 The ball rolled down the alley and under the curtain.
 The bowler heard the sound of pins crashing and falling.
 He turned around, looked up at the VP, and asked, “How’d I do?”